Last Updated: October 23, 2023

 The UK tax year is from April 6 — April 5 the following year.
 Paper returns are due by midnight on October 31 and electronic returns are due by midnight on January 31 the following year.
-Taxes are also due by midnight on January 31 the following year.
-For additional details around deadlines, see here.
+Taxes are also due by midnight on January 31 the following year (more details on UK tax deadlines).

 How to Pay

 HMRC will tell you how much you owe.
 The tax you pay depends on your income tax rate.

 You’ll have to pay a penalty if you send your tax return late, miss the payment deadline or send an inaccurate return.